adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 # Makefiles
 ## Automating your build system (sort of)

+Make is a tool for automating shell commands, and is primarily used for building C and C++ programs.
+It allows for compiling only parts of a program depending on which files have changed since the last build.
+If your project is small, then recompiling everything is usually good enough.
+For large projects however, recompiling can take several minutes after making only a small change.
+A well-made makefile can significantly reduce build times freeing up more time for actual work.

+We will cover some of the basics of makefiles while creating a template to use for future projects.
+The examples in this post are done on Linux.
+Make is also available for Windows but Visual Studio is much easier to use.

+### How To

+At minimum, make allows for creating a shortcut for one or more shell commands.
+To start, create a file and give it the name "Makefile".
+Paste the following inside of it.

 ```makefile
 do_command:
 	@echo "execute something"
 	@echo "execute something else"
 ```

+Open a terminal in that directory and type "make do_command".

 ```plaintext
 $ make do_command